 The Passport helps parents plan their child’s vaccinations to ensure the best protection against serious childhood diseases.
 It includes an area to record height and weight, illnesses, injuries, allergies, hospitalizations and vaccinations and safety tips.
 Space is also provided to easily record findings of hearing, dental and vision checks.
 Parents typically receive a Child Health Passport in their birth packs, or they can be obtained through the local public health units as part of immunization services.

-Perinatal Services BC has released the Aboriginal Pregnancy Passport, which can be found here.
+Perinatal Services BC has released the Pregnancy Passport and Aboriginal Pregnancy Passport, which can be found here.

 This safer sleep resource informs parents about how to provide a safe sleep environment to reduce the risk of Sudden Infant Death Syndrome (SIDS) and accidental sleep related deaths in infancy.